Skip to main content

 Excise tax on medical cannabis

-The excise tax on medical cannabis is a 7% tax on the gross receipts from medical cannabis sold or furnished by a registered organization to a certified patient or designated caregiver.
-The tax is imposed on the registered organization, which must pay it to the Tax Department.
-The tax may not be added as a separate charge or line item on a sales slip, invoice, receipt or other statement or memorandum of the price given to the retail customer.
+The tax is imposed directly on the registered organization.
+The tax cannot be added as a separate charge or line item on a sales slip, invoice, receipt or other statement or memorandum of the price given to the retail customer.

 Gross receipt means the amount charged by a registered organization for the sale or furnishing of medical cannabis to a certified patient or designated caregiver, without any deduction for: